pacificclimate/station-data-portal/docs/developer/build.md

 in production.
 This allows us to ensure that dependencies are met and gives us a portable artifact that we can set up on any docker capable machine and expect to work.

-Creating the container can be done via the `make image` command.
+Creating the image can be done via `npm run docker:build`.
 This command executes `npm run build` creating a static version of the website. `process.env` variables are baked into the files at this time, so it should be avoided for evironment specific configuration use.
 These static assests are in the `build/` folder.
-Once built the [Dockerfile](../../docker/Dockerfile) pulls in these files along with dependencies to generate a docker image.
+Once built the [Dockerfile](../../docker/Dockerfile) pulls in these files along with dependencies to generate a docker image, tagged `pcic/station-data-portal-frontend:local`.

-Running the created docker image can be done via `make up`.
-This brings up the image based on the specification in the [docker-compose.yaml](../../docker/docker-compose.yaml).
+Running the created docker image can be done via `npm run docker:up`, and removing the container via `npm run docker:down`.
+See [development](./development.md#test-docker-infrastructure) for running a published image instead. `docker:up` brings up the image based on the specification in the [docker-compose.yaml](../../docker/docker-compose.yaml).
 This specification also overrides our local development configuration values by mounting an alternative configuration.
 Two examples are provided `config.bc.js` and `config.ynwt.js` representing our two common production versions. `bc`